simensee/it2810-project2/README.md

 ### Use of NPM
 We chose npm as our JS package manager instead of yarn even though yarn is considered to be faster and more secure then NPM.
 The difference is that while Yarn installs dependency packages in parallel, NPM installs them sequentially.
 The choice to choose NPM is also based on the fact that most team members have used it previously.

-### Use of Charts JS
+### Use of Charts.js
-We Chart js, which is a free JavaScript HTML5 library, to easily create a HTML-based chart.
+We used Chart.js, which is a free JavaScript HTML5 library, to easily create a HTML-based chart.
 This is used for visualization of commits, dates and users.

 ### Components
 * *Components* contains components we see fit to reuse